sohampatel09/ANN_Classification/README.md

 # ANN_Classification
-This is a small project based on ANN Model using classification
+This is a small project based on ANN Model using classification with bank customer dataset